w3c/opentrack-cg/spec/model/overview.md

 The following UML diagram represents competition management in Athletics:
 ![Competition Conceptual Model](images/competition_model.png)

 * **[Competitions](#competitions)**.
 Organized occasions where Athletics events are planed and take place at a specific location during a period of time.
 Most Athletics events are part of a bigger meeting, or competition.
-These competitions can be organized periodically ([Recurring Competitions](#recurring-competitions)), such as the Summer Olympic Games.
+These competitions can be organized periodically ([Competition Series](#competition-series)), such as the Summer Olympic Games.
 These events may have of different nature, depending on the disciplines, schedule, competitors, and scope (e.g., championships tournaments, leagues, fund-raising road races, etc.).
 Athletics competitions may divided in several [Competitions](#athletics-competitions) ([Divisional Competition](#divisional-competitions) such as [Summer Olympic Games](https://en.wikipedia.org/wiki/Athletics_at_the_Summer_Olympics) include 24 independent event disciplines for men and 23 for women); they may include several stages ([Multi Stage Competitions](#multi-stage-competitions) like the Diamond League); also competitions may be composed of several disciplines ([Multi Discipline Competitions](#multidiscipline-competitions) are combined events such as Decathlon).

 * **[Rounds](#rounds)**.
 Stages of Athletics competitions (e.g., qualifying rounds, semifinals, final, etc.) where competitors are distributed in groups.
 Rounds depend on the competition rules for each discipline, so there is a difference between rounds within timed events, and rounds in field events.
 Vertical jumps have different rules regarding rounds in field events.